A community for independent consultants and experienced freelancers. Being independent doesn’t mean being alone.

 “What freelancing/consulting experience level is this for?”

-Freelance Camp is perfect if you're a freelancer or consultant who wants to work with better clients.
+Freelance Camp is perfect if you're an independent consultant or an experienced freelancer who wants to work with better clients.

-If you're working a day job wondering how to start freelancing on the side or if you're an experienced consultant, Freelance Camp is a community where you can ask questions, share answers, and connect with new friends and colleagues as you continue to grow your business.
+Freelance Camp is a community where you can ask questions, share answers, and connect with new friends and colleagues as you continue to grow your business.

-To keep the community and discussion at a high quality, there is an annual membership fee to participate in Freelance Camp.
-12-months of membership in Freelance Camp is $100.
+To keep the community and discussion at a high quality, there is an annual membership fee to participate in Freelance Camp: $100.